kostaspanagias/drep/profile/profile.md

 # Motivation

-We have build the first digital country, and now we are all its citizens. **It is both our duty and a unique privilege** to actively participate in the commons and have the power to shape the future of Cardano.
+We have built the first digital country, and now we are all its citizens. **It is both our duty and a unique privilege** to actively participate in the commons and have the power to shape the future of Cardano.

 Becoming a DRep is one of the most meaningful ways to be actively engaged in the entire Cardano ecosystem, far beyond just the governance aspect.
 Watching the Cardano ecosystem flourish is my greatest motivation.
 It drives me to continue learning daily, engaging in meaningful discussions with the community, and educating others on the merits of Cardano.